GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/Exercises/Coupling/Exercise-MBADS_System_Sizing.md

 This benchmark exercise aims to evaluate - competitive or complementary - contributions claiming to improve the Model-Based Architecture Design Synthesis (MBADS) process for system sizing.

 In this benchmark exercise, the overall objective of the Model-Based Architecture Design Synthesis Process is to size the Coupling Bolt System defined in Section 2.
-The candidate solutions can support an engineer throughout the MBADS process or for a specific activity.
+The candidate solutions can support an engineer throughout the end-to-end MBADS process or for a specific activity.

 Section 3 specifies the design inputs for each activity of the MBADS process.
 All candidate solutions must reuse these design inputs to make fair comparisons.